• RECIPES

 Ingredients

-Sweet Potato Cauliflower Layer
+Sweet Potato Cauliflower Mash Layer:

-• ½ lb.
-(227g) cauliflower chopped into small chunks
+• ½ lb. cauliflower chopped into small chunks

 • ¼ cup chicken broth

-• 3 tbs butter
+• 3 tablespoons butter

 • 1 teaspoon salt

-Ground Beef Layer
+Ground Beef Layer:

-• 2 tbs light olive oil
+• 2 tablespoons extra light olive oil (or any neutral-flavored oil)

 • ½ medium onion diced

-• 2 carrots diced
+• 2 small carrots diced

 • 2 cloves garlic minced